 - Puccini Bomboni, Staalstraat 17.
 No sugar, no butter, no fondant, no artificial additives.
-However, lots of chocolate and special ingredients such as pepper, rhubarb, tea and calvados.
+However, lots of chocolate and special ingredients such as pepper, rhubarb, tea, and calvados.
 Self-made according to traditional methods.
-Chocoholics from far and near come to the Staalstraat (or the shop at Singel 184) to stock up on their favorite flavors.
+Chocoholics from far and near come to the Staalstraat (or the shop at Singel 184) to stock up on their favourite flavours.

 BABYMOON TIPS :

 I AMSTERDAM CITY CARD